Picture by Jo Duck

 Clothes are but a symbol of something hid deep beneath – Virginia Woolf, Orlando

 Amber is one half of creative collaboration the Broken Hearts: Rising Star Sony Award nominees who are best known for their spectacular DJ sets, described by The Independent as “a Hollywood musical on hallucinogenics.”
 They have graced stages across the globe for the likes of Marc Jacobs, Vivienne Westwood and Louis Vuitton.
-Their weekly radio show, Peppermint Candy on Jazz FM, is a celebration of inter-war culture focussing on swing music and the trends that the era continues to influence from fashion to food, film and literature.
+Their weekly radio show, Peppermint Candy on Jazz FM, is a celebration of inter-war culture focussing on swing music with an emphasis on forgotten women of the Jazz Age.
 It was described by The Guardian as “a cool swing music show hosted by two vintage style icons” and was featured as Pick of the Day in the Sunday Times.
-The Broken Hearts are involved in numerous arts, fashion and music projects, all with a basis in history and a grounding in the culture of theatrics, from the catwalk to the circus.
-Bringing together the old and the new is a style trait that they adhere to throughout their creative pursuits, from creating soundtracks for silent films to designing clothes inspired by sideshows.
-They have been featured throughout the style press from i-D to Elle and Grazia, and have appeared as fashion and music commentators for various productions for the BBC, Sky Arts and Channel 4.
 To find out more about the Broken Hearts, please visit their website.

 Good fashion is good performance art – Iris Apfel